sfhacks/Virtual-Reality-Drone/video/README.md

-AR Drone Browser Controller
+A.R Drone Video Stream
 ==========================

-It shows Feed from
- * Ar Drone Parrot 2
+It broadcasts stream from the A.R.
+Drone 2.0 to your localhost:3000

 References
 ------------
-This project internally uses following libraries
+This project uses following libraries:
  * node-ar-drone
  * dronestream
  * socket.io